 Terms of restricted stock awards and stock option agreements, including vesting requirements, are determined by the Compensation Committee of the Board of Directors or the Board of Directors, subject to the provisions of the applicable stock option plan.
-Options and restricted stock awards granted by the Company generally vest based on the grantee's continued service with the Company during a specified period following grant.
-Awards generally vest ratably over four years, with a 25% cliff vesting at the one year anniversary for new employee awards.
+Options and restricted stock awards granted by the Company generally vest based on the continued service of the grantee with the Company during a specified period following the grant.
+Awards generally vest ratably over four years, with a 25% cliff vesting at the one year anniversary.
 During 2013, the Company also granted a pool of option awards which vest ratably over one year.

-During the three months ended March 31, 2015, the Company granted options to purchase 497,100 shares of common stock to employees, which contain performance-based vesting criteria.
+During the six months ended June 30, 2015, the Company granted 497,100 options, to employees to purchase shares of common stock that contain performance-based.
 Performance-based vesting criteria for these options primarily relate to milestone events specific to the Company's corporate goals, including but not limited to certain clinical and regulatory development milestones related to the Company's product candidates.
-Recognition of stock-based compensation expense associated with these performance-based stock options commences when the performance condition is considered probable of achievement using management's best estimates.
-As of March 31, 2015, no performance-based milestones had been achieved, achievement of the milestones was not deemed probable and no expense has been recognized related to these awards.
+Recognition of stock-based compensation expense associated with these performance-based stock options commences when the performance condition is considered probable of achievement, using management's best estimates.
+As of June 30, 2015, the achievement of one milestone was considered probable and therefore the related expense is being recognized over the estimated service period.
+This milestone represents 35% of the performance-based grants that were made during the six months ended June 30, 2015.
+The achievement of the remaining milestones was deemed to be not probable as of June 30, 2015 and therefore no expense has been recognized related to these awards.
+During the three months ended June 30, 2015, the Company recognized stock-based compensation expense of \$3.4 million related to stock options with performance-based vesting criteria.
+During the three months ended June 30, 2014, the Company recognized no stock-based compensation expense related to stock options with performance-based vesting criteria.